 Looking good, yes?
 Just one more step.

 Give to toddler.
-Hope for less laundry.
+Hooray for less laundry!!

 Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
 Contact me for commercial use and etsy sales.